FloeDynHub/FloeDyn-documentation/source/index.rst

-.. my_dummy documentation master file
+..
+FloeDyn-documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to my code's documentation!
+Welcome to FloeDyn documentation
 ==============================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   introduction
-   access-the-code
-   build_documentation
-   formatting-tips
+   0-introduction
+   1-section1

 Indices and tables